-A traveling companion appealed to the officer with the argument that Steinmetz was a creative genius who would make American great.
+A traveling companion appealed to the officer with the argument that Steinmetz was a creative genius who would help make American great.
 The officer scoffed and waved Steinmetz through the door.

 I teach corporate creativity, and I repeatedly see how immigration produces the type of diversity that propels teams to the highest level of creative problem solving and innovation.” — Curtis Panasuk

 Standing here with Albert Einstein and Nikola Tesla (all immigrants), Steinmetz was christened the father of Electrical Engineering in America.

 As an example of Steinmetz’s wit, when Henry Ford complained about a $10,000 bill involving a chalk mark to redesign a massive generator, Steinmetz provided an itemized statement that read, “Putting the chalk mark on generator, $1, and knowing where to put the chalk mark, $9,999.”

 Steinmetz had solved the equations to locate the faulty wiring, then climbed a ladder to the top of the generator and marked a chalk X where the Ford engineers should fix the wiring.

 Steinmetz even made himself a target for his own wit when he changed his middle name to Proteus (the shape-shifting sea god who could assume any form or size) for reasons of his hunched over posture.

 Pictured here working with Edison at General Electric, Steinmetz coupled his own creative genius and exceptional mathematical ability to greatly extend the usefulness of many of Edison’s inventions.

 There are no foolish questions, and no person becomes a fool until they have stopped asking questions.” — Charles Proteus Steinmetz, Creative Innovator